Computational-Plant-Science/plantit/README.md

 - Stop and remove project containers and networks
 - If an `.env` file (to configure environment variables) does not exist, generate one with default values
-- Rebuild containers
+- Build the Vue front end
+- Build Docker images
 - Run migrations
-- If a Django superuser does not exist, create one (username and password specified in `.env`)
-- Configure a sandbox container to act as a test deployment target (creates a public/private keypair in `config/ssh` if one does not exist, then configures SSH key authentication between the web application container and the sandbox environment)
-- Build the Vue front end

-Bring everything up with `docker-compose -f docker-compose.dev.yml up` (`-d` for detached mode).
+Then bring everything up with `docker-compose -f docker-compose.dev.yml up` (`-d` for detached mode).

 This will start a number of containers: